-The Belgian Leniency Notice is based on the Model Leniency Programme developed by the European Competition Network.
+The current leniency notice was published in the Belgian Official Journal on 22 March 2016 ("the Belgian Leniency Notice").
+It is based on the Model Leniency Programme developed by the European Competition Network.
 It applies exclusively to cartels.

 The leniency applicant can obtain full immunity for fines if: